What is the history? How did kizomba conquer the world? What are the similarities and the differences between these dances?

 Both Urban Kiz and Fusion have many dynamic changes of tempo, with slow tempo, normal tempo and syncopations, done to the music.
 And a lot of the techniques are the same in Urban Kiz and Kizomba Fusion.
 But, Fusion is more similar to Kizomba - it still keeps more connection and more fluid moves.
 And you still have the fundamental steps.

 Since Urban Kiz lacks the circular moves it is danced in a more linear way, with a more tense body, not as grounded, and doing more touches/taps.
 There are usually also more spins and turns included.
+In Urban Kiz you also move in a different direction than your partner quite often.
 If you dance Fusion you usually stay more connected.

 DISCLAIMER: There are many different opinions on both the history of the dance and the music, as well as on the definitions of what kind of dance a certain way of dancing is.
 This is what I have learned about history, and what I consider the most important similarities and differences between the dances/styles.